jujia-BGI/Prediction-of-fetal-genotype-using-a-haplotype-based-method/README.md

 sh Step2.LongHap.sh

 Step3: Prediction of fetal genotype using parental haplotypes.
+Please refer to the shell sciprt for the input files requirement.
 The Principle of methodolog:

 1. For SNPs that are heterozygous in the father but homozygous in mother (AAAB loci).
 The paternal-specific allele should be covered with 3 or more reads.